szwacz/electron-boilerplate/README.md

 There are **two** `package.json` files:

 #### 1. `package.json` for development
 Sits on path: `electron-boilerplate/package.json`.
-Here you declare dependencies for your development environment and build scripts. **This file is not distributed with real application!**
+This is where you should declare dependencies for your development environment and build scripts. **This file is not distributed with real application!**

-Also here you declare the version of Electron runtime you want to use:
+It's also the place to specify the Electron runtime version you want to use:
 ```json
 "devDependencies": {
   "electron": "1.3.3"